 South Park: The Stick of Truth

 I didn't spend very long on the New York Comic Con floor, but I wanted to make sure I saw the latest footage of South Park: The Stick of Truth.
-Ubisoft had a 10-minute video on display showing off a couple of turn-based battles and the over world.
+Ubisoft had a 10-minute video on display showing off a couple of turn-based battles and what passes for the over world.

-Unfortunately, this wasn't an interactive demonstration with hands-on, or one demoed by a human being.
+Unfortunately, this wasn't an interactive demonstration with hands-on (or even driven by a human being).
 The battles moved very quickly, and I was able to pick out active moments similar to the Mario RPG series.

 The video went too quickly, and it was hard to get a sense for the different choices available in combat.
 At its heart South Park: The Stick of Truth is a menu-based RPG, but there seems to be nuance that is hard to discern without a closer look.

 With only two months before release, we haven't yet seen much of South Park: The Stick of Truth.
 Hands-on time with its combat, a deeper exploration of the overworld play, and better understanding of the customization and choices available to players would go a long way to assuaging my concerns.